Mistakes to avoid when Selling a Business

 There are so many steps to sell a business

-Before the seller gets an offer from a buyer, some of the steps to sell the business include:
+Before the seller gets an offer from a buyer, some of the steps include:

 - Checking all the information including legal documents about the business,